Margaj18/little-champ/requirment.md

 Role: You are experienced web developer
 Goal: Build a website for school management
 Description:
+1. Create a Good Logo with tag line
+2. One Banner Image on Home page

 Build a website for school management with following requirements:
-1. Home:
+1. Home: for homapage check the reference

-2. About Us: Add dummy content in it will add later ( if you have the content please add into it)
+2. Who we Are : Add dummy content in it will add later ( if you have the content please add into it)

 3. Curriculum: pre school , nursery, junior KG and Senior KG

-4. Awards & Certifications:

-5. Gallery:
+4. Parents Corner : Events , Blogs , Parents review,

-6. Public Holidays
+5. Public Holidays

+6. contact Us

 Tech stack: